Hbowe/DE-ML-Projects/README.md

 Files are cleaned and stored as a list of dataframes to be concatonated into the existing cleaned and consolidated file created and maintained from prior runs.

 Cleaned files are uploaded to SQL server via a SQL-Alchemy connection and dashboarded via Apache Superset.
+Both Superset and an instance of Apache Airflow are hosted via Docker containers